 Question #10: How much experience do you have installing _____________ type of pool?
 Can you tell me about some of your past experiences?

 This is not an essential question to ask, but it may be enlightening.
 You may get a chance to see your contractor’s personality and then determine if you can work with that type of person.
 Most of the time you can tell if someone is passionate about what they do by the stories they tell and how excited they get to share their experiences.
 This is also a good chance for you to ask, in an indirect way, if they even install the type of pool you want.
 Some contractors only work with specific materials and types of pools.
 If you want an inground fiberglass pool, and they only install above-ground pools, it’s better to find that out upfront.

 Not all people are super chatty, and some don’t particularly like sharing stories, but someone who is passionate about what they do and has confidence in their service should be able to provide you with at least one experience related to the pool you want to build.
 They should absolutely be able to tell you how long they have been installing pools.
 Your pool installer is your first point of contact and they are going to be completing a very expensive project for you.
 You want to make sure that you trust them.

 After you’ve sat down with your pool builder and asked them these questions, there is still one more thing to consider.
 Your instincts.

 Trust your instincts and your gut reaction.
 These can tell you a lot about a person, and ultimately, you want to feel confident in who you hire.
 If the contractor makes you uncomfortable or you just don’t get a “good vibe”, look for someone else.
-It doesn’t necessarily mean that builder isn’t great at what they do, they might just not have been the right fit for you, and that’s ok.
+It doesn’t necessarily mean that builders aren’t great at what they do, they might just not have been the right fit for you, and that’s okay.